-The footage recorded by Zoran Petrović and the testimonies of witnesses S4, S1, S2, and E.H. show that, on 13 July, light and heavy artillery were fired at the column in the direction of the forest from the part of the road where the 2^{nd} Detachment was positioned.
+The footage recorded by Zoran Petrović and the testimonies of witnesses S4, S1, S2, and E.H. show that, on 13 July, light and heavy artillery were fired at the column in the direction of the forest from the part of the road where the $2^{nd}$ Detachment was positioned.

 On that day, Bosniak men started surrendering.
-Prosecution witnesses Stanislav Vukajlović, member of the Jahorina Training Centre, S4, and Miladin Stevanović, in his statement, testified consistently about this, as did the Accused Radovanović.
-According to them, Bosniaks were induced to surrender through a megaphone, and the Accused Radovanović testified that this occurred around 12:00 that day.
+Prosecution witnesses Stanislav Vukajlović, member of the Jahorina Training Centre, S4, and Miladin Stevanović, in his statement, testified consistently about this.
+According to them, Bosniaks were induced to surrender through a megaphone.
 The testimonies of witnesses S4, S1, S2 and E.H. establish that the Bosniaks who were in the column started surrendering to the Bosnian Serb forces on 13 July, precisely at the site of the Sandići meadow, as also shown in the footage of Zoran Petrović (Exhibit O-193), which covers a sequence when those surrendering emerged from the forest.

 As the Detachment was deployed in the Kravica-Sandići area, an area which also included the building of the Kravica Farming Cooperative, the 3rd Skelani Platoon was deployed in the Sandići meadow and its surroundings, while one part of it was positioned around a nearby house opposite the Sandići meadow, and another part secured the group on the meadow.
-In addition to S4, Mitrović, and Stevanović, witnesses Zoran Tomić, Predrag Čelić, Milenko Pepić, Dragomir Stupar and others also corroborated that the Skelani Platoon was indeed positioned at that location.
+In addition to S4, the Accused Mitrović, and Stevanović, witnesses Zoran Tomić, Predrag Čelić, Milenko Pepić, Dragomir Stupar and others also corroborated that the Skelani Platoon was indeed positioned at that location.
 It has also been proven that, in addition to the Skelani Platoon, there were members of other platoons and formations there.
 This also follows from the Zvornik PSC Dispatch Note number 281/95 (Exhibit O-184), which states that the area between Konjević Polje and Sandići should be blocked by the 2nd Šekovići Detachment, the First Company of the Zvornik PSC SPU, and the 5th Company of the Zvornik PSC in order to destroy the nearby Bosniak forces.

-It has been established beyond doubt that a large number of Bosniaks actually did surrender to members of the 2nd Detachment at that time.
-After surrendering, their bags and other valuables, including money and documents, were seized, which follows from Established Fact T115, although there is no evidence that the Accused themselves directly participated in this.
+It has been established beyond doubt that a large number of Bosniaks actually did surrender to members of the $2^{nd}$ Detachment at that time.
+After surrendering, their bags and other valuables, including money and documents, were seized, which follows from Established Fact T115, although there is no evidence that the Accused himself directly participated in this.